 For example any housing project owned by the Government or armed forces is considered safe, whereas projects by cooperative societies or private individuals can be good or bad.

 Bahria as private society can come up with good or bad projects.
-MPCHS is good society but Jeddah town was fraud.
+MPCHS is good society but Jeddah town was a fraud.

-Do a research on the sponsor.
+Do research on the sponsor.
 Check his reputation in the real estate market or in other business sectors in case his achievements are in another industry.
-If he has bad reputation, put the project in a black list, if he has good reputation, put the project in a white list, and if the sponsor is anonymous, put this project in your grey list until you go through other points in your check list.
+If he has bad reputation, put the project in a black list, if he has a good reputation, put the project in a white list, and if the sponsor is anonymous, put this project in your gray list until you go through other points in your check list.

 Know the Project